-- Water levels will continue to decrease on the short term due to management of upstream control structures which prioritizes the formation of stable ice covers.
-Water levels should rise back gradually in the next weeks. - Uncertainties on expected lowest water levels can be provided on demand.
+- Increase of water levels on the short term due to expected precipitations at the end of the week.
+A decrease of water levels is to be expected on the long term due to management of upstream control structures which will prioritize the formation of stable ice covers. - Uncertainties on expected lowest water levels can be provided on demand.